The five steps to SaaS

 Rob covers the five steps to SaaS: Business case, product vision, MVP, product development and launch, and ongoing support.

-As businesses rethink the way they operate in the wake of the global pandemic, we’re seeing a huge shift in companies moving towards SaaS-based offerings.
+As businesses rethink the way they operate in the new age of digital transformation, we’re seeing a huge shift in companies moving towards SaaS-based offerings.
 Gartner now forecasts that this global market will grow 35% in just two years.

 That increase has been driven by necessity in the short term (following a massive growth in remote working) but it was always a long-term trend.
 SaaS provides so many benefits on both the customer and vendor side that it is just a matter of time before companies make the switch.